 Suzuhiro Takoyaki replaces the wheat flour dough, with a rich and tasty surimi (ground white fish meat), high quality fish paste.
 The redone snack includes the reinvention of the classic topping.
 Sauce toppings differ with store, but you can have a choice of Japanese Shiso Herb, Olive Oil and Pepper, Local Umeboshi pickled plum, or Aurora Tomato Sauce with your order.

 You can find this delicious treat at three locations.
-Odawara, Asakusa, and Hakone.
-These tasty treats go great with the local brew, Hakone Beer.
+Asakusa, Hakone, and Gotemba These tasty treats go great with the local brew, Hakone Beer.
 Most of these places have Hakone Beer on tap to pair with your takoyaki.
 Hakone Beer is a local brew that was made to go well with the subtle flavors of Japanese foods.
 Enjoy the dining experience!